Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

 \quad $

 $\\

-where $\nabla_yf$ and $\nabla_yh$ are the derivatives of $f$ and $h$ with respect to the signal argument, $\sig$ respectively.
-Since the latter system is linear in $Y$, one can argue that in a small interval of time the equations satisfied by the original signal $\sig$ and observation $\obs$ are nearly linear.
-This setting is then suitable for the result in \citet[Theorem 12.66]{LiptserShiryaevVolII2001} on conditionally Gaussian process.
-By applying it, we compute from the linearized problem the approximations of the conditional mean $\widehat{\sig} $ and the conditional variance $\covm$ that satisfy {
+where $\nabla_yf$ and $\nabla_yh$ denote the gradients of $f$ and $h$ with respect to the signal argument $\sig$, respectively.
+In a small interval of time, the drift coefficients of the SDEs in the original system can be assumed to be nearly linear in the signal $\sig$, such that the above linearized SDEs provide a good approximation.
+This setting is then suitable to use the results from \cite[ Chapter 12]{LiptserShiryaevVolII2001} on conditionally Gaussian process.
+By applying it, we obtain approximations of the conditional mean $\widehat{\sig} $ and the conditional variance $\covm$ by the corresponding filter processes for the linearized problem that satisfy, see \cite[Theorem 12.66]{LiptserShiryaevVolII2001}